iamdcj/react-ssr-edf/README.md

 MyComponent/my-component.jsx
 ```

-The usage of the index file is in place to better facilitate unit tests, and [bitsrc](https://bitsrc.io) integration.

-All other component files and directories should use `lisp-casing`.
+**Eventually the majority of the presentation components will be pulled from some hosted solution, allowing for a core set of shareable components which can be extended on a project-by-project basis**

 ### Testing
 Something something jest.
+Something something enzyme.

 ### Best Practices